lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-14-Libraries.md

 Many proofs contain the phrase *without loss of generality*.
 Sometimes it's a mere appeal to symmetry: if $x\not=y$ then it is okay to assume that in fact $x<y$, provided the claim being proved is unchanged when $x$ and $y$ are swapped.
 The concept of WLOG is impossible to make precise; it involves an intuitive feeling that the essence of the proof of some statement is also present in the proof of some similar statement.
-Remember, all theorems are equivalent.
+Remember, *all* theorems are equivalent.

 John Harrison's paper ["Without Loss of Generality"](https://rdcu.be/cU7YV) describes a suite of tactics in HOL Light for handling common cases of WLOG reasoning, with a focus on geometry.
-They are powerful tools in the hands of a HOL Light user and a nasty surprise to somebody trying to port to these proofs.
+They are powerful tools in the hands of a HOL Light user and a nasty surprise to somebody trying to port these proofs.
 They transform the goal in a way that is often hard to work out in your head, creating one of the few occasions when it's really necessary to launch HOL Light to figure out what is going on.

-The following example states that a connected set in Euclidean space is necessarily uncountable if it contains two distinct points $a$ and $b$.
+The following example states that a connected set in Euclidean space is uncountable if it contains two distinct points $a$ and $b$.
-The first step assumes that $b$ lies on the Origin and the second assumes that $a$ lies on the unit circle.
+The first step assumes that $b$ lies on the Origin, and the second step assumes that $a$ lies on the unit circle.
 Damn.

 <pre class="source">
 let CARD_EQ_CONNECTED = prove